↝ OWC / MacSales.com... ↜

 - Good diesel engine oil needs to deal with soot load.

 - Good diesel engine oil should have a low NOACK value.
 NOACK is a rating of how much oil vaporizes at a particular temperature.
+It is particularly important for the Sprinter because the turbo uses crankcase engine oil—when that oil hits the (up to) 1600°F turbo, it turns into vapor and makes a mess.

 - Good diesel engine oil should have zinc to protect the timing chain.